oatpp/oatpp/README.md

 # Oat++

-**News**
+Oat++ is a modern Web Framework for C++.
+It's fully loaded and contains all necessary components for effective production level development.
+It's also light and has a small memory footprint.

+## News

 - ⚠️ Attention!
 Oat++ main repo is bumping its version to 1.4.0.
 While 1.4.0 is **IN DEVELOPMENT** use `1.3.0-latest` tag.
 - Follow the [changelog](https://github.com/oatpp/oatpp/blob/master/changelog/1.4.0.md) for news and features in version `1.4.0`.
 - Consider supporting Oat++ via the [GitHub sponsors](https://github.com/sponsors/oatpp) page.

----

-Oat++ is a modern Web Framework for C++.
-It's fully loaded and contains all necessary components for effective production level development.
-It's also light and has a small memory footprint.

 ## Start